New York sues beef producer JBS for 'fraudulent' marketing around climate change

 The food company has faced growing criticism as it considers listing shares on a U.S. stock exchange.

-The Better Business Bureau's National Advertising Division (NAD) said in 2023 that JBS should stop claiming that it is committed to being "net zero by 2040."
+In 2023, the BBB National Programs' National Advertising Division (NAD), a nonprofit that the advertising industry uses to regulate itself, said that JBS should stop claiming that it is committed to being "net zero by 2040."
 While the company appeared to make a "significant preliminary investment" to cut its climate pollution, the NAD said there was no evidence that it was carrying out a plan to achieve its target.
 A review panel upheld the finding on appeal, saying JBS "is in the exploratory stage" of trying to meet its climate pledge.

 U.S. lawmakers have also raised concerns about the company.
 Earlier this year, a bipartisan group of senators told the U.S. Securities and Exchange Commission, Wall Street's top regulator, that JBS has a history of "exaggerating environmental stewardship and downplaying other risks."